flaviocr2012/Student-Result-Management-System/README.md

 # How To run

 * Start the application
-* open H2 Data Base in: http://localhost:8080/h2-console
+* Open H2 Data Base in: http://localhost:8080/h2-console
 * Put the username and password (in application.properties file) to connect.

 # How To test